JasonBallantyne/JasonBallantyne.github.io/_posts/2021-05-26-wheelie-good.md

 box with dynamic data.

 {: .box-note}
-**Note:** This application has since been taken offline due to my expired amazon credits.
+**Note:** This application has since been taken offline due to my expired AWS credits.